 Battle Trophy: In Brawl, "The Subspace Emissary" campaign has the Trophy Stand, an item that, when thrown, turns weakened enemies and bosses into trophies that you can then pick up and add to your collection.

-Sonic and Snake do this in the English version, though.
+Sonic, Snake, and Peach do this in the English version.

 Bittersweet Ending: In Classic and All-Star modes in Melee and Brawl, your character is reduced to a trophy as a music box plays a bittersweet rendition of the theme.
 The ending for Smash 64 was much less of a downer, as it was strongly implied that the game was just a kid playing with some toys.